ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## It's not money, it's value currency.

 Value currency is a way for your customers to tell you that what you're doing creates value for them.
 People and Companies preserve and make conscious decisions about value currency because it ensures their survival and they utilize it to obtain a higher return for the future.

+Value currency has contextual information in it about priority of pain point for the customer.

 What do customers do with value currency?